Home of the Good Shepherd

-The building includes space for the Wallingford Community Senior Center, Meridian School, Seattle Tilth, community organizations, and low cost housing for artists.
+The building includes space for the Wallingford Community Senior Center, Meridian School, Tilth Alliance, community organizations, and low cost housing for artists.
 The old chapel in the center of the top two floors has been converted into a performance space that features experimental performances organized through the Wayward Music Series.

-The gardens and the apple orchard of the old school largely remain, but the pool has been filled in and the bath house has been converted into a picnic shelter.
-Amid the orchard are a playground and two playfields, and to the south side is a P-Patch operated by Seattle Tilth.
+The gardens and the apple orchard of the old school largely remain.
+The pool has been filled in and converted into a garden, and the bath house has been converted into a picnic shelter.
+Amid the orchard are a playground and two playfields, and to the south side is a demonstration garden operated by Tilth Alliance, and a P-Patch community garden.
 Community involvement with the site occurs through the Good Shepherd Center Advisory Board.

 The playground at the site was revamped in 1998 and then upgraded in 2007, both times with matching grants through the city.
 The sculptures at the back of the playground are based on children's book characters and the two sculptures at the entry are designed to recall past use of the Home of the Good Shepherd, with a nun in front of the GSC and a school girl picking an apple.
 There is also a niche sculpture of Jesus as the Good Shepherd over the front entrance to the Center.
 The play equipment includes a water run (now shut down), swings, and some spinning Kompan play structures for older children.